 2. Alternate-Day Fasting

-Intermittent fasting is all the rage for its anti-inflammatory benefits, but some studies also show that alternate-day fasting (one of three types of intermittent fasting I tested and wrote about for Organic Authority) can promote browning of white fat in adults and contribute to weight loss.
+Intermittent fasting is all the rage for its anti-inflammatory benefits (see our interview with Dr. Will Cole on "Intuitive Fasting"), but some studies also show that alternate-day fasting (one of three types of intermittent fasting I tested and wrote about for Organic Authority) can promote browning of white fat in adults and contribute to weight loss.

 3. Consuming Phenols